Responsible Outback Travel: Respecting Australia’s Desert Landscapes

 The Extremes: Don’t just pack for heat; desert nights can be freezing.
 Always have a warm layer ready.

-Lower Body: Ankle-length trousers and sturdy walking shoes are your best defense against spinifex, biting insects, and snakes.
+Lower Body: Ankle-length trousers and sturdy walking shoes are your best defence against spinifex, biting insects, and snakes.

 The "Mandatories": Mosquito repellent and a fly net are non-negotiable.